HL7/davinci-ecdx/input/pagecontent/solicited-unsolicited-attachments.md

 {% include img.html img="solicited-prior-auth-flow.svg" caption="Solicited Attachments for a Prior Authorization" %}

-Attachments may be requested via a non-CDex-FHIR-based request such as an X12 transaction, fax, portal, or other platform or they may be requested using CDex.
-See the [Requesting Attachments Using Attachments Codes],[Requesting Attachments Using Questionnaires] and [Sending Attachments] pages for how CDex transactions can be used to support  *solicited* attachment transactions.
+A Payer may request attachments via a non-CDex-FHIR-based request (such as an X12 transaction, fax, portal, or other platforms) or CDex.
+See the [Requesting Attachments Using Attachment Codes], [Requesting Attachments Using Questionnaires], and [Sending Attachments] pages for how Payers and Providers can use CDex to support  *solicited* attachment transactions.

 {% include link-list.md %}